Tungsteno74/NPi.GPIO/README.md

 RPi.GPIO_NP README

 This is a [RPi.GPIO.NP](https://github.com/chainsx/RPi.GPIO.NP) fork, with some fixes and installable from [PyPI](https://pypi.org/project/NPi.GPIO/).
 As the project from which it is derived, is based on the original [RPi.GPIO](https://pypi.python.org/pypi/RPi.GPIO) (same for the API).
-I will try to keep this version as up-to-date as possible and in line with the versions of the original project.
+I will try to keep this version as up-to-date as possible and in line with the original project's releases.
 __It work with Python2.x and Python 3.x__

 ### APT